Edgio

-Edgio, Inc., formerly Limelight Networks, was an American company that provided a content delivery network (CDN) service, used for delivery of digital media content and software.
-The company ceased operations in January 2025.
+Edgio, Inc., formerly Limelight Networks, was an American company that provided a content delivery network (CDN) service used for delivery of digital media content and software.

 Following a 2022 acquisition of Edgecast, the company re-branded as Edgio, and included edge computing and cybersecurity services, such as DDoS mitigation.

-As of January 2023, the company's network had more than 300 points-of-presence and delivered 250+ terabits per second of egress capacity across the globe.
+As of January 2023, the company's network had more than 300 points of presence and delivered more than 250 terabits per second of egress capacity across the globe.

-The company went bankrupt in 2024 and ceased operation on 15 January 2025.